D3LAB-DAO/cw-nfts-simple/packages/README.md

 }
 ```

-type Extension is for generic type of ExecuteMsg::MintMsg which is for metadata extension, CustomExtensionMsg for ExecuteMsg::Extension <br>
+'type Extension' is for generic type of ExecuteMsg::MintMsg which is for metadata extension, CustomExtensionMsg for ExecuteMsg::Extension <br>
 Each types must implement specific traits

 * Metadata extension (which is corresponding to Extension) - Serialize, Deserialize, Clone
 * Custom execute msg (which is corresponding to CustomExtensionMsg) - Serialize, Deserialize, Clone
 * Custom query response - Serialize, Deserialize, Clone
 * Custom contract error - Debug, PartialEq, Error
 * Custom submsg - CustomMsg